 How do you handle existing cracks in the concrete?

-There are two types of concrete: concrete that is cracked and concrete that is going to crack.
+Basically, there are two types of concrete.
+Concrete that is cracked and concrete that is going to crack.
 Look for firms that use an “elastomeric” product for crack repairs.
 These provide a flexible surface on which to apply the floor coating.
 Without elastomeric crack treatments, you’re setting yourself up for continued cosmetic issues in the future.

 What is your warranty?